Fishing With Beads: 5 Guide Tips For More Fish

 Plastic Beads

-Plastic trout beads are by far the most common types of steelhead beads because they are readily available and they are cheaper than glass beads.
+Plastic beads are by far the most common types of beads because they are readily available and they are cheaper than glass beads.

 I use the Trout Beads brand with great success and mostly use the 8mm size.

-Plastic steelhead beads also come in lots of great colors and 3 or 4 good sizes.
+Plastic beads also come in many great colors and three of four good sizes.

-When trout fishing with beads I prefer the plastic ones because the rivers are not as deep and the plastic beads don’t need to get down as deep.
+I prefer the plastic beads on rivers that are not too deep because they don’t need to get down as deep.
 This is helpful because you don’t want to drag the bottom with your trout bead.

 The best plastic beads are from a brand called TroutBeads, and you can get the best price on individual packs at FishUSA- Here or get a variety pack at FishUSA – HERE